-Courses for a CELTA are more expensive and far more demanding, so you may want to research the school to find out more about their qualification preferences before deciding which route to go.
+Courses for a CELTA are more expensive and far more demanding.
+So you may want to research the school to find out more about their qualification preferences.
+Then decide which route to go.

-While teaching English abroad is the most popular way to get work abroad without experience, it doesn't mean it's the only way.
-The main point is: anything that requires you to get a simple certification or any other easy qualification—run and get it.
+Teaching English abroad is popular, but it isn't the only work abroad option.
+Anything that requires you to get a simple certification or any other easy qualification—run and get it.

-This can be your golden ticket to working abroad without experience that doesn't involve having to sell your soul at a crappy job to gain experience beforehand!
+This can be your golden ticket to working abroad without experience.
+And it doesn't involve having to sell your soul at a crappy job to gain experience beforehand!